programminghistorian/jekyll/lessons/vector-layers-qgis.md

 distribution of typhoid outbreaks and see if there are correlations with major roads and settlements.
-Moreover, GIS software allows you to not only spatially represent and present data in much more sophisticated ways, but to analyze and create new data in ways that aren’t possible otherwise.
+Moreover, GIS software allows you to not only spatially represent and present data in much more sophisticated ways, but to analyze and create new data in ways that aren't possible otherwise.

 **You have learned how to create vector layers.
 Make sure you save your